 Once you’ve selected a retail electricity provider with the best rate and plan features for you, switching is easy.
 All you’ll need on hand is your PSE&G account information, found on a recent copy of your PSE&G bill.

-You can conveniently switch by using the free Compare & Switch tool.
+You can conveniently switch by using the free Rate Comparison Tool.
 Simply click on the provider and plan that you want, and fill out the online form.
 Otherwise, you can call the provider and ask to switch.
 Remember that the reliability of your electricity service will not change, since that is the responsibility of PSE&G, the utility.

 PSE&G will continue to deliver the electricity to your home or business, send your monthly bill, and maintain all the wires and poles that deliver the electricity to your home or business.
 The only real change for you is a different rate on your monthly bill.